Element Information, Facts, Properties, Trends, Uses, Comparison with other elements

-The element Radon was discovered by Friedrich Ernst Dorn in year 1900 in Germany .
-Radon derived its name From radium, as it was first detected as an emission from radium during radioactive decay
+The element Radon was discovered by E. Rutherford and R. B. Owens in year 1899 in Germany.
+Radon was first isolated by W. Ramsay and R. Whytlaw-Gray in 1910.
+Radon derived its name From radium, as it was first detected as an emission from radium during radioactive decay.

 The table below shows the abundance of Radon in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.

 |ppb by weight (1ppb =10^-7 %)||ppb by atoms (1ppb =10^-7 %)|